Development Director | Dancer

 In 2014, HLD became a 501(c)(3) organization as Latsky Dance, Inc. Also in 2013/14, HLD toured with New York State Presenters Network, and was selected to create the first film in the Dance for Film on Location at Montclair State University project, funded by The Andrew W. Mellon Foundation.
 Other recent venues include The Dance Center of Columbia College Chicago, Chicago Humanities Festival, Peak Performances at Montclair State University, Whitney Museum and the American Dance Festival.

-In celebration of the 25th anniversary of the Americans with Disabilities Act, HLD partnered with the NYC Mayor’s Office to present movement installations in Chinatown, Times Square, High Line, Brooklyn Bridge Park.
-A multimedia version- ON DISPLAY- premiered at the David Rubenstein Atrium at Lincoln Center on October 1 and HLD was presented at NYU Skirball November 15th.
-HLD's performances of ON DISPLAY on December third for International Day for Persons with Disabilities at both the UN and NYU where the company simulcast with a company in Hobart, Australia were the catalyst for a global initiative to get 100 cities involved by next December third.
-It also sparked the #MeOnDisplay social media campaign to reclaim the beauty of the individual.
+In celebration of the 25th anniversary of the Americans with Disabilities Act, HLD partnered with the NYC Mayor’s Office to present guerilla human sculpture courts in Chinatown, Times Square, High Line, Brooklyn Bridge Park.
+The culmination of these became ON DISPLAY and premiered at the David Rubenstein Atrium at Lincoln Center on October 1 as well as NYU/Skirball Center, November 15th.
+For International Day for Persons with Disabilities, December 3, HLD performed ON DISPLAY at the United Nations; at NYU the company performed and simulcast with a company in Hobart, Australia.
+This was the catalyst for an annual initiative to insert the sculpture court in cities across the world, ON DISPLAY GLOBAL.
+HLD seeks to partner with 100 cities by 2020.
+The ON DISPLAY Portfolio of installations is HLD's primary thrust of work.

 The company advocates for disability rights.